-Federal agencies missed 2nd deadline for tribal safety bills
+Feds missed 2nd deadline for Congress’ tribal safety bills

 “I was deeply frustrated when DOI and DOJ showed up completely unprepared to our committee’s hearing on these critical bills,” Udall said in an emailed statement.
 “Weeks later, the administration still has not delivered on its promised ‘renewed commitment’ to tribal public safety, failing to meet this deadline even after being granted an extension.”

-Lawmakers need feedback from the Trump administration in their effort to take necessary legislative action to address public safety for Native Americans, Udall said.
-In recent months, a wave of bi-partisan legislation in Congress has sought to expand coordination for crime-fighting among federal agencies and expand tribes’ ability to prosecute non-Native Americans in sex assault cases and crimes against law enforcement and children.
+Lawmakers need feedback from the Trump administration in their effort to take legislative action to address public safety for Native Americans, Udall said.

+In recent months, a wave of bipartisan legislation in Congress has sought to boost coordination for crime-fighting among federal agencies and expand tribes’ ability to prosecute non-Native Americans in sex assault cases and crimes against law enforcement and children.

 The bills come in response to a national movement to build awareness of the deaths and disappearances of Native American women, who are victimized at alarming rates.

 The most recent federal figures show more than half have encountered sexual and domestic violence at some point during their lives, with advocates saying the population is left vulnerable in part because their safety has been disregarded or ignored over the years.

-In May, U.S. Attorney General William Barr visited Alaska, where tribal representatives told him about the lack of law enforcement in villages and slow response times to calls.
+In May, Attorney General William Barr visited Alaska, where tribal representatives told him about the lack of law enforcement in villages and slow response times to calls.

 At last month’s committee hearing, Tracy Toulou, director of the Justice Department’s Office of Tribal Justice, said that visit had led the department’s leadership to express a renewed commitment to public safety among tribes and Alaska Native villages.

-He also apologized for the late testimony, explaining that the bills are complex and require wide review within the Justice Department.
-The review process can be lengthy and span multiple agencies.
+Toulou also apologized to senators for the late testimony, explaining that the bills are complex and require wide review within the Justice Department.
+The review and clearance process can be lengthy and span multiple agencies.

-Charles Addington — the director of the Office of Justice Services, which falls under the Interior’s Bureau of Indian Affairs — also apologized for the late filing of testimony.
-He said his comments had been held up during a clearance process.
+Charles Addington — the director of the Office of Justice Services, which falls under the Interior’s Bureau of Indian Affairs — also apologized for the late filing of testimony at the hearing.
+He said at the time that his comments had been held up during a clearance process.

-The Senate’s Indian Affairs committee has been seeking immediate comment from federal officials on five specific bills, including Savannah’s Act.
-It proposes to increase tribal law enforcement’s access to criminal databases, increase data collection on missing persons cases and set new guidelines for law enforcement’s response to reports of missing Native Americans.
+The Senate’s Indian Affairs committee has been seeking immediate comment from federal officials on five specific bills, including Savanna’s Act.

+It proposes to increase tribal law enforcement’s access to criminal databases, increase data collection on cases for missing people and set new guidelines for law enforcement’s response to reports of missing Native Americans.

+Associated Press writer Rachel D’Oro in Anchorage, Alaska, contributed to this report.